FAREKIND-VIRTUAL-ASSETS/VCO-SSI2131/README.md

 | `soft` LED    | LED           | Blue LED indicates if `soft` switched on
 | `lfo/osc`     | Toggle switch | Switch between oscillator mode and LFO mode

-> *NOTICE: In LFO mode, `sync` input may not trigger oscillator sync.
+> *NOTICE: If `sync` input frequency to low, it may not trigger oscillator sync.
 Not guaranteed to solve this issue.*

 ### Fine-tuning